leo01110111/Quadrupeds_Climbing/README.md

 - NVIDIA GPU with CUDA support
 - Python 3.10+

+##Branch Descriptions

+**Branches that always work:**
+- velocity_stable
+ - Command is a velocity vector that tracks the center of the hill.

+**Branches in development that vary observations and inherit velocity_stable (not necesarily updated to the latest velocity_stable branch)**
+- vel_foot_contact
+ - with foot contact sensors
+- vel_no_foot
+ - with no foot contact sensors
+- velocity_effort
+ - effort as an observation

+Branches that vary commands
+- velocity
+ - Uses the old velocity command setup in the RSL RL example and varies robot spawning to be at the center of the terrain among many other changes.
+- pose
+ - Uses desired pose as command

+Branches that vary terrain, inherit velocity stable
+- variable_terrain
+ - Has flat ground

 ### Setup

 1. **Clone the repository** outside of your Isaac Lab installation: